frogonwheels/TC2Git/README.markdown

 preserve an individual file's check-in order.

-It supports some basic whitespace and $LOG macro stripping, as well as for storing Delphi binary dfm files as text dfs (parameter --binary-dfm-to-text).
+It supports some basic whitespace and $LOG macro stripping, as well as for storing Delphi binary dfm files as text dfm (use parameter `--leave-binary-dfm` to skip the conversion).

+To use your own `.gitignore` file for initial commit rename it to `.gitignore.template` and put it to the current folder.

 There is also support for the equivalent of a git pm - taking a patch formatted with git-format-patch and applying it to a TC repository.
 I ended